-.1.4.2.
+6.1.4.2.
 The type of fuel for emissions testing shall be as specified in Annex B3 to this Regulation.

-.1.4.3.
-All emissions controlling systems evaporative emissions controlling systems shall be in working order.
+6.1.4.3.
+All emissions controlling systems, including evaporative emissions controlling systems shall be in working order.

-.1.4.4.
+6.1.4.4.
 The use of any defeat device is prohibited.